Sunday Morning Service: 10:30 a.m.

 Children are always welcome in worship at Woodhaven.
 In order to help children and parents worship more fully, the Worship Team has provided several options:

-- Worship Kits, available in the narthex, have aids for worship including a letter to parents with tips for worshipping with children, book about worship, markers for hymns and scripture, a children’s bulletin and a scratch pad where children can draw a picture of something that captures their imagination in worship.
+- Worship Kits, available in the narthex, have aids for worship including a letter to parents with tips for worshipping with children, book about worship, crayons for hymns and scripture, and a scratch pad where children can draw a picture of something that captures their imagination in worship.

 - Worship Resources including story Bibles, seasonal resources and other books of interest are available on the children’s cart in the narthex.